 Looking ahead, a low-pressure system centered over the southeastern Plains will reach the Northeast by Saturday.
 Meanwhile, a storm system affecting the Northwest will arrive in the nation’s mid-section during the weekend.
 The second system has the potential to produce a significant severe weather outbreak from April 26-28, starting on the central and southern Great Plains and eventually reaching the middle and lower Mississippi Valley.
 Five-day rainfall totals could reach 2 to 5 inches in the middle and lower Mississippi Valley and neighboring regions.
 Amounts could reach 1 to 2 inches across the northern Plains and Intermountain West.
 Cold weather will trail the second storm across the northern and western U.S.

-Looking ahead, the 6- to 10-day outlook calls for below-normal temperatures across the eastern half of the U.S., except across southern Florida, while warmer-than-normal weather will prevail in the West.
-Meanwhile, near- to above-normal precipitation across the majority of the nation will contrast with drier-than-normal conditions from the Ohio Valley into the lower Great Lakes region, and from southern California to the southern High Plains.
+The 6- to 10-day outlook calls for below-normal temperatures across the eastern two-thirds of the U.S., except for warmer-than-normal weather in southern Florida.
+Warm weather will also cover the West.
+Meanwhile, near- to below-normal precipitation across the majority of the nation will contrast with wetter-than-normal conditions in the Pacific Northwest and from the eastern Gulf Coast States northward into the Ohio Valley and Mid-Atlantic region.